aston448/ultrawide_mocha_reporter/README.md

 # Ultrawide Mocha Reporter #

 A custom reporter for Ultrawide.
-Outputs mocha test results as an Ultrawide compatible JSON file and optionally also to the console.
+Outputs mocha test results as an Ultrawide compatible JSON file and, optionally, also to the console.

-## Use ##
+## Use Case ##

-You are developing an application and mocha for testing and Ultrawide for your development control.
+You are developing an application using Mocha for testing and Ultrawide for your development control.

-This reporter will output your test results in a JSON format that Ultrawide can read to a file that you can specify.
+This reporter will output your mocha test results in a JSON format that Ultrawide can read to a file that you can specify.

 ## Install ##